aastopher/stakk/README.md

 ## Description

-**stack**
+**Stack info**

-Stack is designed to stack functions into a register, this stack can be consumed by a stack of modular utilities.
+Stack is designed to stack functions into a register, this registered stack is designed to be consumed by a stack of modular utilities.
+This pattern is intended to facilitate a lower barrier for entry to configuring command line interfaces, benchmarking tasks, and managing threaded agents.

-**info**

-This package is intended to create an lower barrier for entry for configuring, command line interfaces, benchmarking tasks, worker agents
 ***

 ## Quick Start: